 (e) A scenario to allocate resources for a funding modality to support a limited number of pilot projects to enhance regional atmospheric monitoring of substances controlled by the Montreal Protocol taking into account decision XXXVI/1 and any other decisions of the Meetings of the Parties and the Executive Committee;

+[(h) A scenario to increase funding for institutional strengthening [, capacity building] and the compliance assistance programme to assist parties operating under paragraph 1 of Article 5 to strengthen their national capacities to address challenges associated with implementing the Kigali Amendment;]

-3. That, in estimating funding requirements associated with the hydrochlorofluorocarbon and hydrofluorocarbon targets, the Panel will use a clearly explained compliance-based methodology that is informed by, but independent of, the business plan of the Multilateral Fund, and that applies cost-effectiveness figures for the manufacturing sectors based on historical experience rather than only on the cost-effectiveness thresholds approved by the Executive Committee;
+3. That, in estimating funding requirements associated with the hydrochlorofluorocarbon and hydrofluorocarbon [reduction] targets, the Panel will use a clearly explained compliance-based methodology that is informed by, but independent of, the business plan of the Multilateral Fund[, and that applies [a range of] cost-effectiveness figures for the manufacturing sectors [taking into account relevant] [based on] [historical] experience rather than only on the cost-effectiveness thresholds approved by the Executive Committee];

-4. That the Panel should provide indicative figures associated with enabling parties operating under paragraph 1 of Article 5 to implement hydrochlorofluorocarbon phase-out management plans and Kigali hydrofluorocarbon implementation plans in a coordinated manner;
+4. That the Panel should provide indicative figures associated with enabling parties operating under paragraph 1 of Article 5 to implement hydrochlorofluorocarbon phase-out management plans and Kigali hydrofluorocarbon implementation plans in a [coordinated] [holistic] manner [, including opportunities [to destroy obsolete and] [for] leapfrogging by moving directly to [readily available] [natural refrigerants] [as well as] [low-GWP alternatives]] [.
+Indicative figures should be provided for a range of typical scenarios using all relevant data available to the Panel[; and should include specific scenarios for the party with the highest production and consumption of ODS/controlled substances to consider (1) levels of funding consistent with those provided in recent years and (2) a [complete] phase-out [as per reduction schedule] [of funding by 2027]];

 5. That, in preparing the report, the Panel should consult widely, including all relevant persons and institutions and other relevant sources of information deemed useful;